 Nowadays you can even use your smartphone as a remote in case your camera has a built-in WIFI!

-Be aware of your camera strap flapping in the wind, it could also cause small amounts of camera shake.
+Be aware of your camera strap flapping in the wind, it could also cause small amounts of

 8. Pay Attention to the Focus for Sharp Results